719034075/SWM/README.md

 ## 2017-10-30

-+ add the following lines to modify datebase's tables' names
++ add the following lines to modify the names of datebase's tables

  ```
  class models_name: